zdu-strong/Technical_Backup_Freedom/README.md

 This project is to do some knowledge backup.<br/>
 If you have any questions, please contact zdu.strong@gmail.com.<br/>

-The download addresses of all project's dependencies have been configured with mirrors.
-If not in China, please contact me to remove the mirror configuration.<br/>

 ### `Environmental description`

 This repository uses git as its version management tool.